-Optimism associated with lower risk of having strokeJuly 21st, 2011 in Cardiology /
+Optimism associated with lower risk of having strokeJuly 21, 2011 in Medicine & Health / Cardiology

 A positive outlook on life might lower your risk of having a stroke, according to new research reported in Stroke: Journal of the American Heart Association.

 In an observational study, a nationally representative group of 6,044 adults over age 50 rated their optimism levels on a 16-point scale.
 Each point increase in optimism corresponded to a 9 percent decrease in acute stroke risk over a two-year follow-up period.

 "Our work suggests that people who expect the best things in life actively take steps to promote health," said Eric Kim, study lead author and a clinical psychology doctoral student at the University of Michigan.

 Optimism is the expectation that more good things, rather than bad, will happen.

 Previous research has shown that an optimistic attitude is associated with better heart health outcomes and enhanced immune-system functioning, among other positive effects.

 The study is the first to discover a correlation between optimism and stroke.
 Previous research has shown that low pessimism and temporary positive emotions are linked to lower stroke risk.

 Researchers analyzed self-reported stroke and psychological data from the ongoing Health and Retirement Study, collected between 2006 and 2008.
 Participants were stroke-free at the beginning of the study.

 Researchers measured optimism levels with the modified Life Orientation Test-Revised, a widely used assessment tool in which participants rank their responses on a numeric scale.